apoorvumang/CronKGQA/README.md

 ```
 git clone git@github.com:apoorvumang/CronKGQA.git
 cd CronKGQA
-conda create --prefix ./tkgqa_env python=3.8
+conda create --prefix ./cronkgqa_env python=3.8
-conda activate ./tkgqa_env
+conda activate ./cronkgqa_env
 ```
 <!-- Make sure ``python`` and ``pip`` commands point to ``./tkgqa_env``.
 Output of ``which`` should be something like
 ```
 which python
-[...]/CronKGQA/tkgqa_env/bin/python
+[...]/CronKGQA/cronkgqa_env/bin/python
 ```
 If this is not the case, try replacing ``python`` with ``python3``.
 If that works, replace ``python`` with ``python3`` in all commands below.
  -->

 We use TComplEx KG Embeddings as proposed in [Tensor Decompositions for temporal knowledge base completion](https://arxiv.org/abs/2004.04926).
-We use a modified version of their code from https://github.com/facebookresearch/tkbc
+We use a slightly modified version of their code from https://github.com/facebookresearch/tkbc

 Install tkbc requirements and setup tkbc
 ```